 This film is the third in which Wahlberg has portrayed a character with a name that's a variation of Robert.
 The first is The Perfect Storm (2000), in which he portrayed Bobby Shatford, and the third being Four Brothers (2005), in which he portrayed Bobby Mercer.

 The trivia item below may give away important plot points.

 The ranch shootout scene was scaled back due to the violence.
-Originally, the scene in which Bob Lee Swagger ('Mark Wahlberg') kills a bodyguard with a knife to the throat was scaled back tremendously.
+Originally, the scene in which Bob Lee Swagger (Mark Wahlberg) kills a bodyguard with a knife to the throat was scaled back tremendously.
 Originally, the knife was supposed to exit through his nose, causing blood to spray on Swagger.
-The scene was cut not because the MPAA deemed the scene too brutal.
+The scene was cut because the MPAA deemed the scene too brutal.